Kernel-Mode Driver Framework

 The Kernel-Mode Driver Framework (KMDF) is a driver framework developed by Microsoft as a tool to aid driver developers create and maintain kernel mode device drivers for Windows 2000 and later releases.
 It is one of the frameworks included in the Windows Driver Frameworks.
-The current version is 1.27.

 Relationship to WDM

 In general, KMDF supports drivers that were written for the Windows Driver Model, and it runs on WDM.
 WDM is the driver model used since the advent of Windows 98, whereas KMDF is the driver framework Microsoft advocates and uses for Windows 2000 and beyond.

 In general, since more features like power management and plug and play are handled by the KMDF framework, a KMDF driver is less complicated and has less code than an equivalent WDM driver.

 KMDF is object-based and built on top of WDM.
 It provides an object-based perspective to WDM, following the architectural mandate of its superset, WDF.
 The functionality is contained in different types of objects.
 KMDF implementation consists of: